 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (at no additional cost to you).
 This helps support and run my blog.
 I only recommend products I personally use and love.
 Thank you for your support.

-Sheldrick Wildlife Trust is one of East Africa’s first conservation organizations and one of the most highly regarded in the world.
-Its reputation is well deserved.
-Since 1977, the Sheldrick Family has operated an elephant rescue and wildlife rehabilitation program.
-The program expanded over the years to include multiple conservation projects that are operated out of Nairobi, Kenya.
+Sheldrick Wildlife Trust is one of East Africa’s first conservation organizations and is globally recognized for its impactful work.
+Established in 1977 by the Sheldrick family, the Trust began as an elephant rescue and wildlife rehabilitation program.
+Over the years, it has expanded to include a range of important conservation initiatives, all based out of Nairobi, Kenya.

-These include an elephant orphanage, anti-poaching unit, mobile veterinary units, and habitat preservation.
-The Sheldrick Wildlife Trust Elephant Orphanage in Nairobi is open to the public and is a very special experience.
-Continue reading to find out how to visit Sheldrick Wildlife Trust and everything else you need to know about this wonderful organization.
+These efforts include an elephant orphanage, anti-poaching units, mobile veterinary teams, and habitat preservation projects, all critical in protecting Kenya’s wildlife.
+The Sheldrick Wildlife Trust Elephant Orphanage is open to the public and offers visitors a special opportunity to see their work up close.
+Continue reading to learn how to visit Sheldrick Wildlife Trust and discover everything you need to know about this remarkable organization.

 About Sheldrick Wildlife Trust